steveseguin/social_stream/ai.md

 ![image](https://github.com/user-attachments/assets/235ec0fb-aa70-4206-8b8d-98dbe173a096)

-It will be available for API access by default at `http://localhost:11434`, however, there are still issues with CORS we need to deal with if using the Chrome extension.
+It will be available for API access by default at `http://localhost:11434`, which if you open via the browser, it shoudl save Ollama is running.
+However, there are still issues with CORS we need to deal with if using the Chrome extension.
+That is, by default, Ollama won't listen to requests made by a Chrome extension.

-For windows, you can try close Ollama.exe from the taskbar, and then run the following:
+To get around this CORS issue, for windows, you can try close Ollama.exe from the taskbar, and then run the following:
 ```
 ollama serve stop
 taskkill /F /IM ollama.exe